How is The Advaita 222 of Self-Inquiry™ an Extension of Traditional Inquiry?

 * Spontaneity : Sri Nisargadatta’s teachings often involved spontaneous dialogues, cutting through conceptual understanding and pointing directly to the immediate experience of “I Am.”

-* Focus : Identifying the two main seeking patterns of the ego.
+* Focus : Looks at the ego from a different angle by identifying its two main patterns of seeking.

 * Method :